Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 After units have been produced, they must be placed according to the following rules.
 The *producer* refers to the unit that produced them:

 * Ships are placed in the space of the System containing the *producer*
-* If the *producer* is on a planet, then all produced units with the *Planet-based* trait (Troops and PDSs) must be placed on the planet.
+* If the *producer* is on a planet, then all produced units with the *Planet-based* trait (troops and PDSs) must be placed on the planet.
 Else, they may be distributed in the System among friendly planets and friendly units with sufficient [capacity](#user-content-Capacity_unitAbility) to carry them.
 </div>
 </div>